annettedorothea/de.acegen/README.md

 In the context of an Web API the action is your API endpoint.
 In case of a GET request the action selects the data for the answer from your persistence layer and returns it.
-If your endpoints is a change request (POST, PUT, DELETE) a command is executed.
+If your endpoint is a change request (POST, PUT, DELETE) a command is executed.

-The command can read from your persistence layer, validates data and decides which event to fire or returns an exception.
+The command can read from your persistence layer, validates data and decides which event to fire or returns an error.

 The event is then transferred to your listeners which perform the data change in your persistence layer.